bilalislam/elk-manager/README.md

   - Iterate through a list of user-defined filters to progressively remove indices (or snapshots) from this actionable list as needed.
   - Perform various actions on the items which remain in the actionable list.

+Curator is written in Python, so it is well supported almost all operating systems.
+Installation is a breeze with a ```sh pip install elasticsearch-curator ```.
+That provides you with the curator command that you can use.
+There’s also a Python API that you can access from your Python programs, but we only use the command line interface.

 # Installation Steps
   - Operating Systemize ;
      - Elasticsearch 6.0.0